bulletmark/pystand/README.md

   -V, --version         just show pystand version

 Commands:
-  {install,update,upgrade,remove,uninstall,list,show,path,cache,uv,uvx}
+  {install,i,update,u,upgrade,remove,r,uninstall,list,l,show,s,path,p,cache,c,uv,uvx}
-    install             Install one, more, or all versions from a python- build-standalone release.
+    install (i)         Install one, more, or all versions from a python- build-standalone release.
+    update (u, upgrade)
-    update (upgrade)    Update one, more, or all versions to another release. remove (uninstall)  Remove/uninstall one, more, or all versions. list                List installed versions and show which have an update available.
+                        Update one, more, or all versions to another release. remove (r, uninstall)
+                        Remove/uninstall one, more, or all versions.
+    list (l)            List installed versions and show which have an update available.
-    show                Show versions available from a release. path                Show path prefix to installed version base directory. cache               Show size of release download caches. uv                  Run a uv command using a version of python installed by pystand.
+    show (s)            Show versions available from a release. path (p)            Show path prefix to installed version base directory. cache (c)           Show size of release download caches. uv                  Run a uv command using a version of python installed by pystand.
     uvx                 Run a program using uvx and a version of python